 Fortunately, in Spanish the rules for stress (also known as accent) are straightforward.
 In fact, there are only three basic rules that cover nearly every word:

-- If a word ends in a vowel, n or s, the stress is on the penultimate (next to last) syllable.
+- If a word without an accent mark ends in a vowel, n or s, the stress is on the penultimate (next to last) syllable.
 For example, toro, computadora, joven and zapatos all have their accent on the next-to-last syllable.
 Most words fit this category.

-- Words that end in other letters have the stress on the last syllable.
+- A word without an accent mark that ends in other letters has the stress on the last syllable.
 For example, hotel, hablar, madador and virtud all have the accent on the final syllable.

 - If a word isn't pronounced according to the above two rules, an accent is placed over the vowel of the syllable that gets the stress.
 For example, común, lápiz, médico, inglés, and ojalá all have the stress on the indicated syllable.